tusharpamnani/QuizBot/README.md

-Here’s the updated `README.md` to reflect your points:

----

 # QuizBot

 QuizBot is a Telegram bot that allows users to participate in quizzes directly from Telegram.
 Built using the `python-telegram-bot` library, it supports creating multiple-choice questions and evaluating user responses in real-time.